Swollen Members: 2005-2006: Black Magic

-2009-2010: Armed to the Teeth
+2009-2010: Armed to the Teeth, Greatest Hits

 Armed to the Teeth was released October 27, 2009 through Kottonmouth Kings label Suburban Noize Records.
 Featured artists on the album include La Coka Nostra, Talib Kweli, Tech N9ne, Tre Nyce, and a return of Moka Only on the previously released track, "Red Dragon".
 This release was followed by a North American tour with Australian Hip-Hop group Bliss 'n' Eso.

+In 2010, Swollen Members released their greatest hits album, which reached #110 on the Canadian Albums Chart.

 2011-2012: Dagger Mouth

 Swollen Members scheduled the release of a studio album, Dagger Mouth, for April 2011, under Suburban Noize.
 Its first single is "Mr. Impossible".
 The second single released off Dagger Mouth is "Bring Me Down" which features rapper Saigon.
 A compilation album titled Monsters 2 was released August 2, 2011.

 2013: Beautiful Death Machine

-On March 19, 2013, their ninth studio album, Beautiful Death Machine was released, and had debuted at number 3 on the Canadian Albums Chart, making it the group's highest charting album in Canada to date.
+On March 19, 2013, their ninth studio album, Beautiful Death Machine was released, and had debuted at number 3 on the Canadian Albums Chart, making it the group's highest charting album in Canada.